Skip to main content

 1. Number onboarding

-After port approval, number onboarding—the process of registering numbers with an approved messaging service through the Mobile Network Operator (MNO)—can take up to 10 days.
+After port approval, number onboarding, the process of registering numbers with an approved messaging service through the Mobile Network Operator (MNO), can take up to 10 days.
 This step ensures SMS functionality complies with regulations and business requirements.

 2. Testing after porting

-They will also monitor the Twilio Console for logs to identify any potential issues or confirm successful setup.
-If any errors occur, they will address them promptly to prevent disruptions before you launch campaigns.
+They will also monitor the Twilio Console for logs to identify any potentional issues or confirm successful setup.

 3. Turn-around time

-The Snap Port process typically takes 24-48 business hours to complete after the losing carrier approves the release and Twilio confirms the transfer.
-Once approval is received, Aloware will work with you to accommodate your preferred schedule for the port.
+The Snap Port process typically takes 24-28 business hours to complete after the losing carrier approves and Twilio confirms the transfer.

 Did this answer your question?